Protester against ECB 'dictatorship' showers Draghi with confetti

 "End the ECB dictatorship," she shouted, throwing confetti and sheets of paper at Draghi as she stood above him.
 Her T-shirt bore a similar message, spelling it "Dick-tatorship".

-On a sheet of paper she left behind criticizing "this illegitimate institution", she wrote: "A press conference is not enough to call it democracy ...
+On a sheet of paper she left behind criticising "this illegitimate institution", she wrote: "A press conference is not enough to call it democracy ...
 The ECB's debt is not yet paid."

 A startled Draghi held up his hands as the woman showered him with the confetti.
 After the brief interruption, he returned to the podium to continue the news conference.

-The woman flashed a V for victory sign and smiled as two men in gray suits bundled her away holding her arms and legs.
+The woman flashed a V for victory sign and smiled as two men in grey suits bundled her away holding her arms and legs.

 A women's rights group calling itself FEMEN international claimed responsibility for the protest on Twitter.
 German police said they had detained a 21-year-old woman from Hamburg.